It is truly remarkable that we are living in a time when you can get a reel that functions this well for the price of a cheap pair of jeans.

 What are some alternatives to the Shimano Sienna among other brands?

-10 ball bearings in a reel at this price is fairly remarkable, although with bearings it is a case of quality too.
+10 ball bearings in a fishing reel at this price is fairly remarkable, although with bearings it is a case of quality too.
 The President, not surprisingly has a smooth retrieve and a lightweight body.
-But while the bearings are stainless steel, they aren’t sealed for corrosion resistance making this reel more suited to freshwater use.
+But while the bearings are stainless steel, they aren’t sealed for corrosion resistance making this fishing reel more suited to freshwater use.